The Liquidator (instrumental): Use at football matches

 "Liquidator" is a popular tune to play as UK football teams run out: Northampton Town, Chelsea, Wolverhampton Wanderers, West Bromwich Albion, and St Johnstone all have claims to have been the first club to use it.

 Chelsea's claims to be first to play it are supported by the first paragraph of the liner notes for Liquidator – The Best of the Harry J All Stars, which says: "Way back in 1969, supporters of the Chelsea football team revered players such as Bonetti, Osgood and Hollins.
 The boys performed under the watchful eye of manager Dave Sexton to the tune of 'Liquidator'.
 The track is played by Chelsea before home games, whilst fans clap the players onto the pitch."

-"Liquidator" was stopped at the home games of West Bromwich Albion and Wolves at the request of West Midlands Police due to some fans using the tune to chant abuse and obscenities about their rivals, although it was played by West Brom before the start of their match against Cardiff City towards the end of the 2013–14 season.
+"Liquidator" was stopped on the 8 January 2004 at the home games of West Bromwich Albion and Wolves at the request of West Midlands Police due to some fans using the tune to chant abuse and obscenities about their rivals, although it was played by West Brom before the start of their match against Cardiff City towards the end of the 2013–14 season.
 As of 2024 the ban remains in force at Wolverhampton's ground, though it is now played at West Bromwich, and was played when the two teams played in the 2023–24 FA Cup fourth round match between the two sides at WBA's Hawthorns ground on 28 January 2024.

 Yeovil Town adopted the song in 2003.

 The track was played as part of the soundtrack to the football-themed film Fever Pitch.